 We are Black women who, young or old, straight or queer, Christian or Muslim, wealthy or poor, share a common thread of Blackness in Maine.
 That common thread is not the entirety of our existence but in a state like Maine, it is a strongly shared reality.
 We all know the pain of being the ni**er, we know the daily slights and microaggressions, we know the blatant acts of racism.
 And yet we also know the joys of Maine: the ocean, the woods, the simple pleasures that transcend race and make Maine home, no matter what our reasons for being here.

 As I look out at a changing landscape, it means that after eight years of just writing, I am making changes as I look to accommodate more voices in this space.
-Starting in January 2017, I will be adding podcasts to the mix, and I am looking to move Black Girl in Maine from more than a blog and podcast but to a media hub for nonwhite voices in Northern New England.
+Sometime in 2017, I will be adding podcasts to the mix, and I am looking to move Black Girl in Maine from more than a blog and podcast but to a media hub for nonwhite voices in Northern New England.
 I have long held to the belief that we need to look at who creates the narratives that we read and believe.
 In most places, the narratives are fed to us by white people who are often unaware of the biases and prejudices that are often projected in the messages they share, which in turn tends to keep things like white supremacy and institutional racism alive and well, in both subtle and overt ways.
 Now more than ever (especially as we see so many Black hosts in particular having their shows yanked recently from various channels like Comedy Central and MSNBC), there is a growing need for nonwhite voices to be heard and elevated, and my mission is shifting to do just that.

 In the meantime, I continue to welcome your readership and your support as we make the shifts here.
 If you have ever thought about financially supporting this space, please consider a tip or becoming a monthly patron as I am committed to not only elevating voices of color but compensating them as well.
 Something that is missing far too often when people of color are offered “opportunities” to express themselves in media online or otherwise.
 In the act of dismantling racism, we cannot create further inequity and, in a world where Black women earn 63 cents to the white man’s dollar, asking Black women or any woman of color to work for free is simply unconscionable to me.